Ultimator14/mini_pos/README.md

 python analyze.py
 ```

+Note: When it's desired to show the plots in a window, uncomment the last line `plt.show()` in the `analyze.py` script.
-Note: When experimenting with custom plots, `plot.show()` may not work.
+However the command `plot.show()` will probably not work.
 This is because PyQt5 is not included in the dependency list.
-Which again is because poetry is cross-platform but PyQt5 only supports some architectures.
+Which again is because poetry is cross-platform but PyQt5 only supports some specific architectures.
 To still be able to show plots inside the poetry virtualenv, use `pip install pyqt5` (if there exists a wheel for your arch).
 Alternatively install PyQt5 on your system and use the `virtualenvs.options.system-site-packages` config option for poetry to allow the virtualenv to access it.